Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 The main symptoms of gonococcal urethritis:

-• pain and burning sensation in the urethra;
+• pain and burning in the urethra;

-• frequent urge to use the toilet;
+• frequent urge to go to the toilet;

-• urethra with inflammation and edema;
+• urethra with inflammation and swelling;

 • purulent discharge.